Michealdgreat/MNews/README.md

 # MNN - Modern News Network Viewer

 ## Project Description
 Hey there!
-MNN (Modern News Network Viewer) is an ASP.NET MVC application that pulls news articles from the NewsOrg API.
+MNN (Modern News Network Viewer) is an ASP.NET MVC application that pulls news articles from the NewsOrg API(newsapi.org).
 It's designed to look a bit like CNN, making it super easy and enjoyable to navigate.
 We use ViewComponents to manage UI components effectively and to filter content, which makes your experience smooth and straightforward.

 ## Key Features
-- **Dynamic News Display**: Grabs articles dynamically using HTTP GET requests from the NewsOrg API.
+- **Dynamic News Display**: Grabs articles dynamically using HTTP GET requests from newsapi.org.
 - **CNN-inspired UI**: The interface feels a lot like browsing CNN, which means it’s very user-friendly and easy to get around.
 - **Efficient Filtering**: You can filter articles right from the UI, helping you quickly find the news that interests you the most.
 - **Service Layer Architecture**: All the heavy lifting about data fetching and operations is done in the service layer, keeping things organized.